ashlynnprasad/langmann-2021/pages/relationswithindigenouspeoples.md

   </div>
 </div>

-<small>Image description: A group of indigenous individuals standing on a stage in the background acting out the crucifixion of Jesus Christ, with an audience of white settlers with their backs to the camera in the foreground.</small><br><br>
+<center><small>Image description: A group of indigenous individuals standing on a stage in the background acting out the crucifixion of Jesus Christ, with an audience of white settlers with their backs to the camera in the foreground.</small></center><br><br>

 <div class="col-md-12">